Fasz-kivan/IsShopping-Web/README.md

-# This repos only exists to separate web-shoting of [IsShopping](https://github.com/Fasz-kivan/IsShopping)
+# This repo only exists to separate web-shoting of [IsShopping](https://github.com/Fasz-kivan/IsShopping)